amzn/pecos/examples/pecos-multi-node-AWS-batch-CDK/pecos-multi-node-batch-job/README.md

 # PECOS Multi-Node Batch job

 This AWS CDK code deploys stack containing AWS batch constructs to your AWS account's CloudFormation.
 After you deploy this CDK on your account, you should have all the batch constructs needed to run a multi-node batch job in AWS for PECOS training.
+Please make sure that your AWS account with access to Batch, EC2, S3 and ECR.

 ## Prerequisites